programmfabrik/apitest/README.md

 ### `starts_with`

-Check if a string value starts with a given string prefix
+Check if a string value starts with a given string prefix.

+E.g. the following response would **fail** as `"text"` does not have the prefix:

-#### expected string response checked with prefx
+#### expected string response checked with a prefix

 ```yaml
 {